 Too low humidity can cause browning leaf tips with yellow halos and stunted flowers.
 Although this won't kill your specimen, you may want to increase the local moisture to prevent the new growth from adopting these symptoms.
 Mist or rinse the foliage from time to time and create a humidity tray whilst the heaters are active to create a stable environment for your specimen.

 Always use lukewarm water, and if you choose to use tap water, allow it to stand for at least 24hrs before application.
-Orchids tend to be quite sensitive to temperature change, so pouring cold tap water immediately into the pot will not only ionise your roots but could even cause yellow edges, sudden flower loss and stunted growth.
+Orchids tend to be quite sensitive to temperature change, so pouring cold tap water immediately into the pot will not only ironise your roots but could even cause yellow edges, sudden flower loss and stunted growth.

-Never allow temperatures to dip below 10ºC (50ºF) as irreversible damage will occur in the likes of yellow foliage and a weakened health.
+Never allow temperatures to dip below 10ºC (50ºF) as irreversible damage will occur in the likes of yellow foliage and weakened health.
 When this happens, remove the severely affected areas and immediately improve growing conditions - never cut through softened yellow growth, and only around brown, crispy squares.
 As rehabilitation can take several months because of its slow-growing nature, be sure to provide a stable location with better growing conditions to speed this process.

 Too much sunlight will lead to sun scorch, with typical signs including browning or crispy leaves, dry leaf-edges, sunken leaves or stunted growth.
 Although too little light will cause over-watering issues, too much sunlight will be a detriment, too.
 If yours has fallen short of this, reduce the amount of sunlight considerably and always be mindful of environmental shock (when too locations offer too different growing conditions).
 Remove some of the affected leaves and increase waters slightly.
 Only hydrate the plant using the bottom-up method.

-A lack of flowers in the autumn or winter is caused by a insufficient dormancy period, served in the summer.
+A lack of flowers in the autumn or winter is caused by an insufficient dormancy period, served in the summer.
 Locations that offer near-similar temperatures all year round won't allow the plant to go dormant.
 To achieve, situate in a location that dips to around 15°C (59°F) with fewer waters during the autumn months.
 Allow the majority of the compost to dry out and provide a humidity tray while the radiators are operating.
-While we're on the subject, if you'd like to prolong the flowering period, use a fertiliser high in potassium to promote longer lasting flowers; Tomato Food is an excellent choice.
+While we're on the subject, if you'd like to prolong the flowering period, use a fertiliser high in potassium to promote longer-lasting flowers; Tomato Food is an excellent choice.
 Other tips to extend this period are to avoid temperature fluctuations and droughts, maintain good humidity and place in a well-lit room with little to no direct sunlight.